Best Android Phone Under $100

 Moto E LTE

 The unlocked Moto E LTE can be used on any supported network, and doesn't come with any of the bloatware you'd expect from the U.S. carriers.
-And better still, it's only $81.
-It's powered by the same Snapdragon 410 chip that's inside the Moto G Play, however you do lose a few important features compared to that phone — a smaller 4.5-inch screen with a less impressive qHD (960x540) display.
+And better still, it's only $70.
+It's powered by an aging but still-capable Snapdragon 410 processor, and you get a 4.5-inch qHD (960x540) display.
 And there's only 8GB of storage, so an SD card will be an essential purchase.

-Bottom line: You're getting less phone than a Moto G Play, but also at a lower price without bloatware, carrier locks or ads.
+Bottom line: A great, small phone that may be older than the Moto E4 but doesn't come with any ads for under $100.

 One more thing: You'll definitely want to snap up a microSD card.